 Visitors to the spa are encouraged to bring a reusable water bottle.
-In times when there isn’t a global pandemic, visitors are allowed to refill their bottles at the many water stations around the property.
-Due to COVID-19, however, refills are not permitted as of late 2020 and guests are asked to use the compostable cups provided instead.
+In times when there isn’t a global pandemic, visitors are allowed to refill their bottles at the various water stations around the property.
+Due to COVID-19, however, refills are not permitted and guests are asked to use the compostable cups provided instead.

 There is a bistro on-site for guests that get hungry.
 The place carries sandwiches, snacks and drinks.
 It also has a fantastic view overlooking the pools.
 The bistro is one of the few locations on the property where guests are allowed to use their electronic devices and take photos.

 The spa is restricted to adults over the age of 18.
 Children and babies are not permitted anywhere on the property, including in the bistro.